playcanvas/developer.playcanvas.com/content/en/user-manual/2D/sprite-editor.md

 ### Editing Texture Atlases

-With in the viewport use the mouse to drag the outline of a Frame, then use the green and blue handles to modify the frames extents and borders.
+Within the viewport use the mouse to drag the outline of a Frame, then use the green and blue handles to modify the frames extents and borders.

 #### Frames

 Frames are a defined region on a Texture Atlas.
 A frame has a name, a position and size and a border.
 The border is used to define the edges of the 9-slicing region.
-See the [9-slicing documentation][7] for more information
+See the [9-slicing documentation][7] for more information.

 ## Inspector